 Visiting the Caribbean in October: Cons

-Tropical storms and hurricanes are the biggest negative about traveling to the Caribbean this month, although you can hedge by traveling to the Dutch "ABC" islands or Trinidad and Tobago, the southernmost destinations in the Caribbean and generally considered outside the hurricane belt.
+Tropical storms and hurricanes are the biggest negative about traveling to the Caribbean this month, although you can hedge by traveling to the Dutch "ABC" islands (Aruba, Bonaire, and Curacao) or Trinidad and Tobago, the southernmost destinations in the Caribbean and generally considered outside the hurricane belt.

 What to Wear and What to Pack